 Verify Network Connectivity: Ensure the router or client can reach the DNS server.
 Use the ping and traceroute commands to check network connectivity.
 If there are issues, verify routing, ACLs, or firewalls that may be blocking DNS traffic.

 Check DNS Server Functionality: Ensure the DNS server is operational and capable of resolving names.
 Test the server’s functionality with nslookup or by checking DNS server logs.
-If the server is unresponsive, misconfigured, or overloaded, address these issues accordingly.routine
+If the server is unresponsive, misconfigured, or overloaded, address these issues accordingly.

+Despite the risks and well-known vulnerabilities, businesses and personal users will continue to use the Internet.
+What are the best practices in routine life to mitigate these risks?

 To mitigate the risks and vulnerabilities associated with using the Internet, both businesses and personal users must adopt essential cybersecurity best practices.
 These include using strong, unique passwords and enabling Multi-Factor Authentication (MFA) for added security.
 It’s crucial to regularly update all software and systems to patch known vulnerabilities and use antivirus software to detect and prevent malware.